BridgeMindDocs

 Get up and running with BridgeMind in under five minutes.
 Create your account, connect your first agent, and ship something.

 This guide walks you through setting up BridgeMind from scratch.
-By the end, you'll have an AI coding agent connected to the BridgeMind platform, ready to manage projects and execute tasks through natural language.
+By the end, you'll have an AI coding agent connected to the BridgeMind platform, ready to manage projects and ship code through natural language.

 Prerequisites